How Much Is My NHS Pension Worth?

 • Membership Statements - not to be confused with Total Rewards Statements.
 They confirm all your pensionable employments.
 Not as comprehensive as the service record, but still provide information needed to assess your service records for the legacy pension schemes.

-• Ask NHSBSA in writing - for a Remedial Pension Savings Statement (RPSS) if you had any service in the McCloud Remedy period (1 April 2015 to 31 March 2022) and have not yet received one
+• Ask NHSBSA in writing - for a Remedial Pension Savings Statement (RPSS) if you had any service in the McCloud Remedy period (1 April 2015 to 31 March 2022) and have not yet received one.

-When the numbers are big, the financial consequences are too
+When the numbers are big,

 You can't afford to get it wrong.